bitcoin-dot-org/Bitcoin.org/_includes/guide_wallets.md

 Often, users are given a chance to review the unsigned transactions' details (particularly the output details) using the signing-only wallet.

-After the optional review step, the offline wallet uses the parent private key to derive the appropriate child private keys and signs the transactions, giving the signed transactions back to the networked wallet.
+After the optional review step, the signing-only wallet uses the parent private key to derive the appropriate child private keys and signs the transactions, giving the signed transactions back to the networked wallet.